West Vancouver Aquatic Centre

 Wood delivers warmth and beauty—along with thermal, acoustic and environmental benefits—to the renovation and expansion of this popular community aquatic centre.

-• Facility interior use of wood tolerates high levels of humidity, offering acoustic and thermal benefits, and absorbing and releasing water vapour without compromising structural integrity.
+• Wood tolerates high levels of humidity, offering acoustic and thermal benefits, and absorbing and releasing water vapour without compromising structural integrity.

-• Architects designed a custom glue-laminated timber (glulam) glazing system to accommodate a unique fabric roller blind, featuring public art by BC-based abstract painter Sylvia Tait, which spans the glass wall to provide shade.
+• Custom glue-laminated timber (glulam) glazing system to accommodate a unique fabric roller blind, featuring public art by B.C.-based abstract painter Sylvia Tait, which spans the glass wall to provide shade.

 • Overhead doors and vents allow fresh air to flow naturally through the building, while enhanced features significantly improve the accessibility of the facility.

-Custom glulam mullions accommodate overhead doors and solar shading devices.
-Wood is also present in the glulam beams, purlins, and columns that provide long, clear spans over wishbone-shaped columns and support a metal roof on a metal deck.
+Custom glue-laminated timber (glulam) mullions accommodate overhead doors and solar shading devices.
+Wood is also present in the glulam beams, purlins and columns that provide long, clear spans over wishbone-shaped columns and support a metal roof on a metal deck.
 Through careful detailing, connections are virtually invisible and structural lines flow uninterrupted.

 Enhanced accessibility